dsim115/HTML-AND-CSS-PROJECTS/README.md

 # HTML-AND-CSS-PROJECTS

 ## Introduction
 This repository contains web development projects completed during my HTML and CSS coursework.
-These projects focus on building structured, responsive, and visually styled websites using modern HTML and CSS techniques, along with Bootstrap for layout and components.
+These projects focus on building structured, responsive, and visually engaging websites using semantic HTML, custom CSS, and Bootstrap where appropriate.